 Upon successful completion of the course, the learner is able to:

-- describe the language-culture relationship and explain its impact on L2 learning.
+- explain how the language-culture relationship impacts L2 learning.